Patient with multiple painful subcutaneous nodules

 DISCUSSION:

-Adiposis dolorosa mainly affects women, especially those who are obese and postmenopausal, with ages ranging from 35-50 [1].
-This condition presents with multiple painful lipomas of the arms and trunk.
-Pain can be severe, debilitating, and come in periodic waves.
-The pain is thought to be caused by compression of nerves by the lipomas.
-The lipomas vary in size and shape.
-Co-morbidities may include fibromyalgia, hypothyroidism, and diabetes.
-Other symptoms may consist of anxiety, memory issues, fatigue, sleep disorders, depression, and difficulty breathing [2].
+Adiposis dolorosa, also known as Dercum’s disease, primarily affects women, particularly those who are obese and postmenopausal, typically between the ages of 35 and 50.
+This condition is characterized by multiple painful lipomas located on the arms and trunk.
+Patients often experience severe, debilitating pain that occurs in periodic waves, likely due to nerve compression caused by the lipomas.
+The size and shape of these lipomas can vary significantly.
+Co-morbidities frequently associated with adiposis dolorosa include fibromyalgia, hypothyroidism, and diabetes.
+Additional symptoms may involve anxiety, memory issues, fatigue, sleep disorders, depression, and difficulty breathing.

 TREATMENT: